 With your experiments implemented, you are ready to track their success.

 Step 4: Setting up goals and confirming the success

 You certainly could manually track your user journey through session recording as they advance from activated to paying.

 However, this can be somewhat time-consuming to set up all the variables and triggers to know which stage of the journey your entire user base is at.

-A quicker way to track your user journey solutions’ impact is to set goals for what success looks like in your user journey map.
+A quicker way to track your user journey solutions’ impact is to set goals for what success looks like on your user journey map.
 It might be a high NPS score.

-It might be engaging with a particular key feature or completing the onboarding checklist.
+It might be engaging with a particularly key feature or completing the onboarding checklist.

 Source: Userpilot -Define your product’s success with goal tracking and advanced user segmentation!
 See all the analytics possibilities through a quick call with a product specialist.

 Each journey is unique so setting up multiple goals for several different personas is an excellent idea to see where your users stand.

 Once you find out which experiences move the needle further, you can stick with those as part of your engagement strategy.